 Simple Bible Reading Plans

-Some of my favorite daily devotionals can be found here: for Moms, some fun women’s devotionals, and here are 40+ short inspirational devotions for a variety of ages and stages.
+Some of my favorite daily readings can be found here: for Moms, some fun women’s devotionals, and here are 40+ short inspirational devotions for a variety of ages and stages.
+These are great to give you a plan and a place to start reading the Bible regularly

 Whether your kid’s meltdowns and discipline issues don’t seem ‘that bad’ or if they’re off the charts, I highly recommend you taking the time for this devotional.
-Each day you get about a 5-minute video, and there are a couple of pages to the devotional/journal.
+Each day you get about a 5-minute video, and there are a couple of pages to journal.

 Lindsey gets just how difficult it is for overwhelmed moms to find time, or even know how to do devotions on a regular basis, and I find her very encouraging and understanding, which is something we moms need more of!